twlite/twlite/README.md

 # 👋 Hey, I'm Twilight

-I'm a developer from 🇳🇵 Nepal who enjoys building random projects—some useful, some just for fun.
+I'm a self-taught developer from 🇳🇵 Nepal who enjoys building random projects—some useful, some just for fun.
 Here are a few popular ones I maintain:

 | S.N.| Project | Description | Links |
 |---|---------|--------| ----- |